cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P4: "there's a part of the actual metrics that the instrumentation is gathering"
   - P5: "Then in the background data is used to find all the nodes I'm asking for and the profiles, which was some specific metadata.
 But honestly, like, right now, I'm only using it to query for stuff, which I know its there but I'm not really using it to explore the application in a way that I know you could use metadata for."
   - P7: "Yeah, so the most important is definitely the performance data.
 That's your actual stuff, you have to analyze. "
+  - P8 "And I, you know, I don't think of the metadata really, as I guess, I guess I think of that is a separate piece from the actual timing, tree data, right?
+Those are kind of two separate things I get, I guess, to me, so the metadata is certainly part of the ensemble just like the timing data, but I kind of I guess, think of those two things as being two different things."

 ### Metadata not explicitly stated but implied